 Throughout the City of New York, the use of closed circuit television cameras for security surveillance, is becoming more and more common.

-Throughout the City of New York, the use of closed circuit television cameras for security surveillance, is becoming more and more common.
+Background: Throughout the City of New York, the use of closed circuit television cameras for security surveillance, is becoming more and more common.
 They are being used to protect goods in supermarkets, and guard railway stations, hospitals, streets, roads, and sub-way ticket booths.

 One of America's biggest firms in the multi-million dollar electronic security business is A.D.T.
 Security systems of New York.
 The directors of the firm say that business is booming, and they claim that sales for the financial year seventy-three to seventy-four, were approximately sixty million dollars.